tuyenshares/personal-website/content/post/the-case-of-imperfection-in-public-leearning/index.md

 ---
-title: The case of imperfection in public leearning
+title: The case of imperfection in public learning
 date: 2021-02-19T09:04:22.966Z
 draft: false
 featured: false